 Your suit probably sat in a wet pile and is now stiff and smelly.

 Put a dime-size amount of non-toxic laundry liquid (see our product picks below) in a stainless steel bucket.

 If the fabric is stained, or the smell is really rank.

 Just pat dry with a towel and hang it on a wooden drying rack.

 If you’re using non-toxic detergent, there’s no need to rinse.

-To salvage a swimsuit, we recommend a solution of one gallon of water and 1/2 cup white vinegar.
+We recommend a solution of one gallon water and 1/2 cup white vinegar.

 Dip your suit in the solution and then rinse in cold water.

-We also recommend using a cup of vinegar added to the wash can keep colors bright.
-(Caution: Don’t use vinegar if you are using bleach; the resulting fumes are hazardous.)
+We also recommend using a cup of vinegar added to the wash.

 Easy Microwave Cleaning